 Why it Works: I love this outfit because it keeps everything so chunky, which balances out the wide jeans.
-The wool coat is very square, which accentuates the shoulders, while the thick black sneaker boots more than hold their own.
+The wool coat is very square, which accentuates the shoulders, while the thick boots more than hold their own.
 The knit bag is the perfect accessory.

 Why it Works: The main issue with baggy denim is its shapelessness.
 It risks drowning the wearer.
 In the above outfit, this was balanced out with thicker, boxy coats and sneakers.
 Another way to add shape is to crop the legs at the ankle.
 This way, you still get a tailored look despite the wide leg.
 The jeans in the image above from Asos pull this off really well.

 Outfit Three: Leather Bomber Jacket

 Why it Works: The bomber jacket is a great style to wear with wide-leg jeans as it has a natural broad fit.
 The strength of leather also means the jeans don’t dominate the look too much.
 I also love how the colors of the canvas shoes match the rest of the outfit.
 The pocket chain is a cool flashback to the 90s.

 Outfit Four: Baggy Jeans With a Chunky Sweater

 Why it Works: A chunky sweater is the perfect item to wear with baggy denim.
 While a thinner jumper sees you risk having a bottom-heavy silhouette, thicker material keeps a better balance.
 I particularly like the turnups on the jeans in this image as the shape stays sharp while showing off the shoes.
 These are by far the most formal shoes on this list, but they definitely work.